The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 Unmonitored medical alert systems carry essential risks.
 Instead of professional monitoring centers, you connect directly to 911 or chosen contacts.
 While family, friends, and first responders provide help, monitoring centers offer someone to stay on the line until help arrives.
 You may be left without assistance if your device calls contacts who don't answer.

-Most unmonitored systems lack fall detection, a feature typically costing $10 monthly with monitored systems.
+Most unmonitored systems lack fall detection, a feature that typically costs $5 to $15 per month with monitored systems.
 Fall detection automatically sends help without requiring button presses when the device senses a fall.

 Always verify that unmonitored systems include GPS and urgent-response features, as not all models offer these capabilities.

-Why We Recommend a Monitored Medical Alert System
+Why I Recommend a Monitored Medical Alert System

 Fall detection: During emergencies, you may be unable to speak or push buttons.
 The best monitored systems sense falls and automatically alert 24/7 monitoring centers.